Here are 10 critical House races to watch in November

 Texas’s 34th Congressional District

-Rep. Mayra Flores (R-Texas) made headlines earlier this year after she won a special election in the state’s 34th Congressional District over Democrat Dan Sanchez, filling the remainder of Rep. Filemon Vela’s (D) term.
+Republican Rep. Mayra Flores made headlines earlier this year after she won a special election in the state’s 34th Congressional District over Democrat Dan Sanchez, filling the remainder of Democratic Rep. Filemon Vela’s term.

-But the district Flores currently represents and the 34th Congressional District she’s vying for in November are not the same, and she’s now gearing up for a competitive reelection against Rep. Vicente Gonzalez (D-Texas), whose current House seat pertains to the 15th Congressional District.
+But the district Flores currently represents and the 34th Congressional District she’s vying for in November are not the same, and she’s now gearing up for competitive reelection against Rep. Democrat Vicente Gonzalez, whose current House seat pertains to the 15th Congressional District.

 The data website FiveThirtyEight gives the seat a partisan lean of plus 17 points Democrat and Politico notes that Biden handedly carried the area in 2020 under the redistricted lines by 16 points.